tilt-dev/tilt.build/docs/tutorial/index.md

 ---
 This tutorial is designed to introduce the key concepts of Tilt.

-If you're new to multi-service containerized development, don't panic: this tutorial focuses on Tilt.
+If you're new to containerized development, don't panic: this tutorial focuses on Tilt.
 We won't dive into the internals of `Dockerfile` or Kubernetes YAML.

 Throughout the tutorial, we'll refer to the [`tilt-avatars`][repo-tilt-avatars] project.